getcarina/examples/cf-backup/README.md

 `RS_REGION_NAME` - Rackspace region

-`VOLUME` - Directory to backup from the container
+`DIRECTORY` - Directory to backup from the container

 `CONTAINER` - The container name to upload to

 `--volumes-from` - the data volume container to mount

+`SCHEDULE` - (optional) cron schedule string

+`NOCOMPRESSION` - set this to upload full files instead of a compressed archive